Extensions of multicurve stabilizers are hierarchically hyperbolic: A sketch of the proof

 The maximal simplices of $X_\alpha$ are pants decomposition of $\Sdot$ that use only curves in $X_\alpha$.
 Our $X_\alpha$-graph $W_\alpha$ is therefore defined analogously to the pants graph: the vertices are pants decomposition using only curves in $X_\alpha$ with an edge between two pants decompositions that differ by flipping one curve to another curve that intersects it at most 4 times.
 The choice of intersection number 4 to define the edges is because $4$ is the smallest number of intersections that two distinct element of $F_\alpha$ can have inside of a 4-punctured sphere subsurface.

-For a multicurve $\mu \subseteq X_\alpha$, we define a complementary subsurface $U_\mu$ to be the subsurface filled by the curves in the $X_\alpha$-link of $\mu$.
-Because the edges of $X_\alpha$ correspond to disjointness of curves, the nesting of links in $X_\alpha$ can then be translated into the nesting of complementary subsurfaces in $\Sdot$.
-Thus, the combinatorial conditions for $(X_\alpha,W_\alpha)$ to be a combinatorial HHS follow from the topology of the subsurfaces of the complementary subsurfaces similarly to how they are proved in the case of the pants graph.
+For a multicurve $\mu \subseteq X_\alpha$, we define a subsurface $U_\mu$ to be the subsurface filled by the curves in the $X_\alpha$-link of $\mu$.
+Unlike in the case of the pants graph, $U_\mu$ can have annular components.
+Because the edges of $X_\alpha$ correspond to disjointness of curves, the nesting of links in $X_\alpha$ can then be translated into the nesting of these $U_\mu$ subsurfaces in $\Sdot$.
+Thus, the combinatorial conditions for $(X_\alpha,W_\alpha)$ to be a combinatorial HHS follow from the topology of the $U_\mu$ subsurfaces similarly to how they are proved in the case of the pants graph.

 For the geometric conditions, we split the links of multicurves into two cases.
 If $\mu$ is a simplex for $X_\alpha$ so that $\alpha \subseteq \Pi(\mu)$, then every curve on the subsurface $\Sdot -\mu$ is a curve in $X_\alpha$.
 Thus, the link of $\mu$ in $X_\alpha$ will be the entire curve complex $\C(\Sdot-\mu)$.
 This means we can prove the quasi-isometric embedding and hyperbolicity conditions using the subsurface projection map $\pi_{\Sdot-\mu}$.
 On the other hand, if $\alpha \not \subseteq \Pi(\mu)$, then not every curve on $\Sdot-\mu$ will be a curve in $X_\alpha$ and the link of $\mu$ in $X_\alpha$ is some proper subcomplex of $\C(\Sdot-\mu)$.
 This makes using the subsurface projection map $\pi_{\Sdot-\mu}$ problematic, as we might get a curve that is not in $X_\alpha$ when we project a curve in $X_\alpha - \sat(\mu)$ to $\Sdot-\mu$.
 Instead, we show that $X_\alpha - \sat(\mu)$ is still guided by the fiber $F_\alpha$ because $\alpha \not \subseteq \Pi(\mu)$.
 This implies $\lk(\mu)$ will be a quasi-tree like $X_\alpha$, and allows us to build a coarsely Lipschitz map onto $\lk(\mu)$ by first mapping a curve $x \in X^0_\alpha - \sat(\mu)$ into the fiber $F_\alpha$ and then taking a closest point projection in $F_\alpha$ to $\lk(\mu) \cap F_\alpha$.